Orbital effects of a monochromatic plane gravitational wave with ultra-low frequency incident on a gravitationally bound two-body system: Introduction

 The plan of the paper is as follows.
-In Section \ref{accz} we will discuss the analytical form of the acceleration experienced by the test particle due to an incident monochromatic plane gravitational wave traveling along a generic direction.
+In Section \ref{accz} we will discuss the analytical form of the acceleration experienced by the test particle due to an incident monochromatic plane gravitational wave traveling along a generic direction {$\bds{\hat{k}}$ of an arbitrary local Fermi frame}.
 We will also consider the simplified cases of a gravitational wave moving along the $z$ axis, as it is a choice widely adopted in literature, and in the reference $\{x,y\}$ plane.
 In Section \ref{keple} we will analytically work out the long-period changes occurring in the particle's orbital motion in the case of wave's frequencies much smaller than the orbital ones.
-We will not make any simplifying assumptions about the inclination and the eccentricity of the orbit.
+We will make {neither} any simplifying assumptions about the inclination and the eccentricity of the orbit {nor on the reference frame adopted}.
 In Section \ref{paragone} we briefly review some of the approaches followed in literature.
 Section \ref{conclu} is devoted to the conclusions.